I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 It was common for paintings to be removed from their perches to be photographed so it was 24 hours before anybody noticed that La Gioconda was missing.

 The theft was a sensation that had the police perplexed.
-Who could have pulled off such a sophisticated crime and why?
+How could somebody have pulled off such a sophisticated crime and why?

 At first, suspicion fell on modernist artists who were thought to be taking a swipe at traditionalist painters.
 Guillaume Apollinaire, a playwright and poet, had once said the painting ought to be burned.
 He was arrested and released when it was found he had nothing to do with the crime.